mwl4/ConverterPIX/README.md

     # will show content of /def/ui.sii file stored in def.scs archive

 Note that animations will not be converted when converting the whole base.

-This is caused by lack of information, so you have to convert each model individually to edit animations.
+TBD

 ----------